Recent Observations About Common Deficient and Industry Practices Related to Wrap Fee Programs

 SEC Operations Paused Amid Government Shutdown: A Strategic Moment for Compliance Readiness

-As the federal government shutdown continues, the US Securities and Exchange Commission (SEC) has suspended most of its routine operations.
+As the federal government shutdown continues in the US, the Securities and Exchange Commission (SEC) has suspended most of its…

 Read more